HEEM

 HEEM Process 3 - Uploading own images (ex. furniture) and projecting onto AR camera view

-I was aware that the HEEM wireframes needed to work responsively for mobile screens, so I designed the wireframes on Figma and simultaneously projected these mobile wireframes onto my cellphone to determine the appropriate sizes and information hierarchies for each page.
+After sketching, I moved on to creating the low-fidelity wireframes based on the user journeys and previous research.
+I was aware that the HEEM wireframes needed to work responsively for mobile screens, so I designed the wireframes on Figma and simultaneously projected these mobile wireframes onto my phone to determine the appropriate sizes and information hierarchies for each page.

 Prototyping and Usability Testing